HenrikRoos/imdb-markup-syntax/readme.txt

 == Installation ==
 1. Upload 'imdb-markup-syntax' to the '/wp-content/plugins/' directory,
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. PHP 5.3 or later is required.
+3. PHP 5.3+ with PECL json 1.2+ and cURL is required.

 = How to use the plugin on your blog =
 You have watched a movie and want to post a comment on it on your blog.
 With a few simple steps you can use this plugin to extract movie facts and display it on your blog which will complement your writing with professional and exact facts about the movie.